On death and dying

 Every day, every moment, we inch closer to death.
 Death is natural and inevitable – a fact to be faced rather than turned away from.
 However much we try to avoid dying, it is ultimately unavoidable.
 There is a poignancy to each moment, as well as a welcoming possibility.
 We say goodbye, as we say hello.

-The Buddha was a realist and a very practical teacher.
+Gotama Buddha was a realist and a very practical teacher.
 He urged his students to face all aspects of existence with clarity of mind, courage and equanimity.
 Suffering is only postponed, or made worse, by trying to avoid difficult experiences or by pretending that beings do not change, grow old and die.
 To feel loss and to grieve is natural and part of the weft of life, but to be unable to say goodbye and to let go, goes against the natural order of things – the natural order of impermanence, change, causality and interdependence.

 What happens after death is unknown.
-The Buddha tended to focus on understanding, facing and dealing with what we do know, and advised against too much speculation – let alone worry – about what we don’t know – including, whether there is life after death.
+Gotama tended to focus on understanding, facing and dealing with what we do know, and advised against too much speculation – let alone worry – about what we don’t know – including, whether there is life after death.
 Learning how to live is what is important – the art of living is also the art of dying: to be mindful of each moment until there are no more moments.

 Joseph Goldstein, a well-known meditation teacher, suggests that mindful meditation presents us with a method for living and for dying – enabling us to face both experiences “from a place of peace, of openness, of acceptance [… rather than reacting] with fear or anxiety, or even with panic or terror.”
 The practice of mindful meditation is a way of training the mind to calmly attend to each moment of consciousness, to be present and to accept with courage what IS – and thus be better able to think and act with clarity, balance and compassion.